CipherOne/swiftprotocol/README.md

 The value of each UBIT is equal to, and greater than, the value of 1 gram of interferon.

 ### Members
-Members are Altruens in human form that have been validated by an [Identity Provider](#identity-providers).
-Members have the ability to add UBIT claims to the UBIC blockchain once every day (days begin at 12:00:00:00001 am UTC, and end at 12:00:00:00000 pm; one 24 hour period), or once a week (7 x 24 hour period) as UBITs will be issued based on the number of days passed, maximum of seven days between claims made to the UBIC blockchain.
+EMT (members) that have been validated by an [Identity Provider](#identity-providers).
+EMT has the ability to add UBIT claims to the UBIC blockchain once every day (days begin at 12:00:00:00001 am UTC, and end at 12:00:00:00000 pm; one 24 hour period), or once a week (7 x 24 hour period) as UBITs will be issued based on the number of days passed, maximum of seven days between claims made to the UBIC blockchain.
 Example: if the three days have passed and a Member makes a claim with the current production rate at 100 UBITs each day, 300 UBITs will be awarded (maximum claim per week = 700 UBITs).

 ### Entities
 Entities are fictions Members (have) use(d) to conduct business through; therefore, Entities can not add claims to the blockchain for UBI.
 Entities must be approved by one or more Identity Providers (IPs) before being created to represent a Member.
 An IP must be linked to each Entity the IPs has verified for a Member.
 IPs are not allowed to make Txs on behalf of UBIC, nor make claims to the UBI Account for UBI.
 IPs only earn UBITs from the UBIC Account for work IPs have performed.